AmandeepSinghDhalla/Machine-Learning/README.md

-# Machine-Learning-Projects
+## Data Science Projects
-In this repository, I will be sharing all the evaluation project assigned to me.
+In this repository, I will be sharing the capstone projects related for Data Science, which will include EDA as well as Machine Learning.